miso-lims/miso-lims/docs/user_manual/boxes.md

 Most box fields can be edited, with the exception of the box ID, name, and size.

-To select boxes for bulk editing, click on the Boxes link in the Tracking menu on the left side of the page.
-Select the boxes you wish to edit and click "Edit" in the toolbar at the top of the table.
+To select boxes for bulk editing, go to the [Boxes list page](#boxes-list), select the boxes you wish to edit, and click "Edit" in the toolbar at the top of the table.

-To edit a single box, click on the Boxes link in the Tracking menu on the left side of the page, and click on the target box's name or alias.
+To edit a single box, go to the [Boxes list page](#boxes-list) and click on the target box's name or alias.

 Freezer location can be changed on the Edit Box page by scanning the desired freezer location's barcode or selecting the desired freezer location from the dropdown menu, and clicking "Set".
 Freezer location can be